Reggarfgod/Reggarf-aka-Anoop-Singh/README.md

-#  Hey, I'm Anoop Singh (Reggarf)
+#   Hey, I’m Anoop Singh (aka Reggarf)

 Minecraft Mod Developer | Content Creator | Tech Enthusiast

-I develop **Minecraft mods** and stream **Minecraft** on YouTube.
-Passionate about building unique mechanics, optimizing performance, and making gameplay fun for everyone!
+I build Minecraft mods that push the limits of creativity, performance, and fun.
+When I’m not coding, you’ll probably find me streaming Minecraft or Valorant on YouTube.

+I love exploring new ideas, turning wild concepts into working mods, and making gameplay more exciting for players everywhere.

 ---